 The Best White Wine Glasses

 When selecting a white wine glass, it’s also essential to consider how it complements different varietals.
-For instance, a wider bowl may be more suitable for fuller-bodied whites like oaked Chardonnays, allowing them to breathe and reveal their complex flavors.
+For red wine glasses for instance, a wider bowl may be more suitable for fuller-bodied whites like oaked Chardonnays, allowing them to breathe and reveal their complex flavors.
 Meanwhile, a narrower glass might work better for lighter wines such as Pinot Grigio or Riesling.

 How to store white wines